antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 # Intro
-Its fun to challenge yourself and push the bounders of what and how things could be done, therefore we will build simple web app for submitting registration to an event with only Logic Apps (Standard) resources.
+Logic Apps is great tool for automation bussines processes and can be used for muiltple different use cases, however building a web pages is not one of them!
+As tech savy guy I find it fun to challenge myself to think out side box!
+Therefore we will build simple web app for submitting registration to an event with only Logic Apps (Standard) resources.

-Since Logic Apps does not really support this kind of use case it comes with a few challenges, however it can still be done! :slimily_face:
+Since Logic Apps does not really support this kind of use case it will come with a few challenges, however it can still be done! :slimily_face:

 ## Background
-Before we head into Logic App development I think it is important to understand the fundamentals of web server works and server side rendering, because thats whats we need to solve.
+Before we head into Logic App development I think it is important to understand the fundamentals of how a web server works and server side rendering, because that is what we are going to need inorder to get this to work.

 ### Web Server
-A simple way to explain a web server is a host that serves files to clients and this is done by through the [HTTP protocol]().
+A simple way to explain a web server is a host that serves files to clients and the communication between the client and server is done through the [HTTP protocol]().
 The client makes a request to web server, the web server can either response with the file or if something went bad happened return a error response.
-This way of hosting web sites is in common words called a static site.
+This simple way of hosting web sites is normally referred to whats called a static site.

 Gif img to show the it works...